Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.1 Still manageable, but power components add steps and weight.
+Assembly 4.1 Manageable, but power components add weight and steps.

-Cooling / Breathability 3.8 The surface ran warmer during long, stationary sessions.
+Cooling / Breathability 3.8 The surface ran warmer during still viewing sessions.

-Back Support 4.7 The strongest back and neck positioning of the group.
+Back Support 4.7 The strongest back and neck positioning of the four.

-Seat Depth Fit 4.0 More standard depth, less of a deep-lounge platform.
+Seat Depth Fit 4.0 More standard depth than the deep-lounge models.

-Ease of Movement / Repositioning 4.2 Angle changes are easy, but the set is not light or flexible.
+Ease of Movement 4.2 Angle changes are simple; room-to-room flexibility is limited.

-Cleaning 4.6 Wipe-down maintenance was the easiest of the four.
+Cleaning 4.6 Wipe-down maintenance was the easiest here.

-Value 4.0 Best value if you use the power features often.
+Value 4.0 Best value when the power features will be used daily.

-Overall Score 4.2 Best for dedicated viewing comfort, not deep-seat lounging.
+Overall Score 4.2 Best for dedicated viewing comfort.

 Silva Super Soft Deep Loveseat